zeindevs/otakudesu-api/README.md

 ## Installation

-To install the OdesuS package, you can use npm.
+To install the Otakudesu package, you can use npm.
 Open your terminal or command prompt and type:

 ```sh
 # with npm